CNET Reader Dadar asks:

 What's the longest lasting TV tech?
 Hard to say.
 Plasmas are often the only technology that even lists lifespan, and this is almost always a claimed 100,000 hours.
 The florescent lamps in CCFL-based LCDs age just like any other florescent lamp, and I've seen them rated for 30,000 to 60,000 hours (sometimes more).
 The "white" LEDs used in LED LCDs will also dim over time.
 There is little published data on LED lifespan (as in, the companies aren't talking), but it's assumed to be similar to CCFLs.

-As far as the long awaited OLED TVs hopefully out later this year, there's no hard numbers, either.
+As far as the long awaited OLED TVs which have just started shipping (July, 2013), there's no hard numbers, either.
 However, blue LED longevity was always a major factor holding back the technology (as in blue dimmed faster than red and green).
 In talking with OLED manufacturers, I've been told that blue lifespan is now in line with other TV technologies, which is why we're seeing OLED TVs now instead of five years ago.

 What do these numbers mean?
 Well if we go with these numbers (all we have, at the moment), and you watch 5 hours of TV every day, a plasma will reach half brightness in around 54 years.
 Even the lower rating on LCDs would mean 16 years before half brightness.
 If you watch more TV than that, well, the math is pretty easy.
 Even running 24 hours a day, you're still looking at more than 10 years with a plasma till half-brightness.